ampproject/amphtml/spec/amp-versioning-policy.md

 Old versions of the AMP JS library and extensions may eventually be declared invalid by the AMP Validator.
 Such changes must also follow AMP's deprecations policy and additional deprecation rules prior to invalidation.

-- A version may not be deprecated until a new version is released and stable for at least 1 month.
+- A version must not be deprecated until a new version is released and stable for at least 1 month.
-- A version may not be invalidated until it has been deprecated for at least 1 year.
+- A version must not be invalidated until it has been deprecated for at least 1 year.

-- A version may be removed if its used by fewer than 0.1% of crawler-accessible AMP pages.
+Versions must not be removed (i.e. binaries deleted) except in the case of security issues.

 ## Announcements